 • Outstanding Service Recognition for companies and individuals who have provided exceptional service to ILDA.

 • The Special Achievement Award was created in June 2013.
-It is given for significant achievements that are not already sufficiently covered by existing or future ILDA Award categories.
+It is given for significant achievements that are not already sufficiently covered by existing ILDA Award categories.
 It does not have to be given every year.

 • The Career Achievement Award is ILDA's highest honor, given for work spanning many years in the area of show quality, innovation, and industry service.